Outstanding Contribution to the Sector, Mental Health Awards 2024

 Sponsored by the Department of Health and the NHS Institute for Innovation and Improvement, the aim of the awards is to bring public recognition to the hundreds of outstanding examples of dedication, innovation and success at the frontline of both health & social care.

-There were over 2000 entries received from the Midlands & East Region, with 15 categories within the awards and we were one of three finalists for the Social Care Award.
+The Midlands & East Region received over 2,000 entries across 15 award categories, and we became one of three finalists for the Social Care Award.
 The award was a great recognition of the achievements and value of the programme.

 On the 6th July 2005, the Meriden Family Programme won the Social Care Award in the Health & Social Care Awards 2005 – Midlands and East Region.